 GENERAL RESPONSIBILITIES OF THE PARTIES

 2.1.
 Peoples will own and operate the Facilities as required for the provision of Hub Services.
 Nothing in this Agreement shall require Peoples to modify, alter, or expand the Facilities.
-[Nothing in this Agreement shall prohibit Peoples from modifying, altering or expanding the Facilities in its sole discretion, subject to any required Governmental Approval.]
+Nothing in this Agreement shall prohibit Peoples from modifying, altering expanding or transferring to any third party the Facilities in its sole discretion, subject to any Governmental Approval; provided, however that Peoples may only transfer the Facilities to a third party if such third party enters into an Agreement with MEH substantially similar to this Agreement with respect to such transferred facilities.

 2.2.
-Subject to Section 2.1, MEH is granted the exclusive right (and assumes the duty) to administer the Hub on behalf of Peoples on the terms and conditions set forth in this Agreement.
-As the Hub administrator, MEH will act as the agent of Peoples to the extent specified herein, which is an agency coupled with an interest.
-Peoples hereby assumes all the duties of a principal to an agent under Illinois law.
-The responsibilities of MEH as agent related to this Agreement are limited to those expressly set forth herein, and in discharging such duties MEH's duty of care shall be limited to the obligation to refrain from actions or omissions that constitute gross negligence or wilful misconduct.
-Except as otherwise provided in Section XIV, MEH shall not be liable for any error in judgment, any act or omission, any mistake of law or fact, or for anything it may do or refrain from doing in connection herewith, except for its own willful misconduct or gross negligence.
-MEH shall have no implied duties to Peoples or any obligation to take any action hereunder except such actions as are specifically provided by this Agreement to be taken by MEH.
-MEH has the following rights and duties as agent: (i) to receive requests for Hub Services from third parties, including, but not limited to, any affiliate of MEH, (ii) to present such requests for Hub Services to Peoples in accordance with Section 2.5 hereof, (iii) to market and promote the Hub, (iv) subject to Section 2.6 hereof, to accept and process all requests for service, record and account for all Hub Services, invoice and collect receivables, conduct credit checks and approve credit qualifications for any Hub Shipper requesting or receiving a Hub Service (other than Hub Shippers whose credit is not checked or qualified by MEH solely because Peoples elects to conduct such check or qualification itself), and (v) take such other action as is expressly contemplated in this Agreement to be performed by MEH in its capacity as agent.
+Subject to Section 2.1, MEH is granted the exclusive right and assumes the duty to administer the Hub on behalf of Peoples on the terms and conditions set forth in this Agreement; provided that such grant of agency shall not prevent Peoples from processing requests for Hub Shippers in accordance with Section 2.6 hereof or from participating in the marketing and promoting of the Hub.
+As the Hub administrator, MEH will act as the agent of Peoples to the extent specified herein.
+The responsibilities of MEH as agent and Peoples as principal related to this Agreement are limited to those expressly set forth herein, and in discharging such duties MEH's and Peoples’ duty of care shall be limited to the obligation to refrain from actions or omissions that constitute negligence or willful misconduct.
+Except as otherwise provided in Section XIV, neither MEH nor Peoples shall be liable for any error in judgment, any act or omission, any mistake of law or fact, or for anything it may do or refrain from doing in connection herewith, except for its own willful misconduct or negligence.
+MEH and Peoples shall have no implied duties to each other nor any obligation to take any action hereunder except such actions as are specifically provided by this Agreement to be taken by MEH and/or Peoples.
+MEH has the following rights and duties as agent: (i) to receive requests for Hub Services from third parties, including, but not limited to, any affiliate of MEH, (ii) to present such requests for Hub Services to Peoples in accordance with Section 2.5 hereof, (iii) to market and promote the Hub, (iv) subject to Section 2.6 hereof, to accept and process all requests for service, record and account for all Hub Services, invoice and collect receivables, conduct credit checks and approve credit qualifications for any Hub Shipper requesting or receiving a Hub Service (other than credit checks for those Hub Shippers whose credit is not checked or qualified by MEH solely because Peoples elects to conduct such check or qualification itself), and (v) take such other action as is expressly contemplated in this Agreement to be performed by MEH in its capacity as agent.
 MEH shall timely prepare monthly, quarterly, and year-end accounting statements and performance reports.
-MEH, as agent, shall cause to be prepared all necessary documents reasonably required by Peoples in connection with Peoples’ filing requirements with the FERC pursuant to 18 C.F.R. § 284.126, or any successor regulations, and any filings that may be required by the ICC.
-The parties acknowledge that Peoples is responsible for ensuring compliance with the GT&C and that MEH, as agent, assumes the obligation to follow reasonable instructions from Peoples intended to ensure such compliance..
+MEH, as agent, shall timely cause to be prepared all necessary documents reasonably required by Peoples in connection with Peoples’ filing requirements with the FERC pursuant to 18 C.F.R. § 284.126, or any successor regulations, and any filings that may be required by the ICC.
+The parties acknowledge that each party is responsible for performing its obligations under this Agreement in compliance with the GT&C and that MEH, as agent, assumes the obligation to follow reasonable instructions from Peoples intended to ensure such compliance.
 Peoples and MEH agree to cooperate with each other to develop a comprehensive marketing strategy for Hub Services.